vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 Once the asset has been allowlisted on the originating chain, deposits in this asset will be accepted to the bridge.
 The bridge contract e.g. [Ethereum bridge](./0031-ETHB-ethereum_bridge_spec.md) must emit an event (on the bridged chain).
-Vega chain will notified of this event (new asset allowlisted on the bridge contract) via the [event queue](./0036-BRIE-event_queue.md).
+Vega chain will be notified of this event (new asset allowlisted on the bridge contract) via the [event queue](./0036-BRIE-event_queue.md).

 Once this has happened, the new asset is ready to be used in the vega network.